Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

 Lemma~\ref{lem:gadget basis} tells us that every output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs simulates either the switch/set-up line or the set-up switch/set-up line.
 Thus to prove that zero-player motion planning with any such gadget is P-hard, it suffices to show P-hardness for these particular two gadgets.
 This is what we do for the remainder of this section.

-\begin{theorem} Zero-player motion planning with the switch/set-up line or the set-up switch/set-up line is P-hard. \end{theorem}
+\begin{theorem} Zero-player motion planning with the switch/set-up line or the set-up switch/set-up line is P-hard (under logarithmic space reductions). \end{theorem}

-\begin{proof} We provide a reduction to each of these problems from the problem of evaluating a circuit with only NOR gates and fanout, which is P-complete.
+\begin{proof} We provide a reduction to each of these problems from the problem of evaluating a circuit containing only $\NOR$ gates and fan-out, with the gates listed in a topological order.
+This restricted version of circuit evaluation is known to be P-complete \cite{greenlaw1995limits}.
 The two reductions are nearly identical: we present the reduction for the switch/set-up line, and the reduction for the set-up switch/set-up line is the same with each gadget replaced.
-We shall see that the robot never goes over a switch multiple times, so these two systems of gadgets behave the same.
+We shall see that the agent never goes over a switch multiple times, so these two systems of gadgets behave the same.

-Our reduction builds a system of switch/set-up lines which has one gadget for each input to a NOR gate; this gadget indicates whether the input is true or false, and is initially set to false.
-The robot will evaluate each NOR gate in order by depth, setting the gadgets for outputs of that gate to true if appropriate.
+Our reduction builds a system of switch/set-up lines which has one gadget for each input of a $\NOR$ gate; this gadget indicates whether the input is true or false, and is initially set to false.
+The agent will evaluate each $\NOR$ gate in the order they are listed in the input, setting the gadgets for outputs of that gate to true if appropriate.
 This is accomplished with the gadget in Figure~\ref{fig:circuiteval}.
-For each NOR gate, we build one of these gadgets, where $x$ and $y$ are the inputs, and the gadgets labeled $x\ NOR\ y$ are the outputs (and inputs of other NOR gates).
-There are as many output gadgets as the fanout of this NOR gate.
-The entrance and exit to the NOR gate gadgets are connected in series, in order by depth.
+For each $\NOR$ gate, we build one of these gadgets, where $x$ and $y$ are the inputs, and the gadgets labeled $x \NOR y$ are the outputs (and inputs of other $\NOR$ gates).
+There are as many output gadgets as the fan-out of this $\NOR$ gate.
+The entrance and exit to the $\NOR$ gate gadgets are connected in series, in the given order of the gates.

-To complete the construction, we place the start location at the entrance to the first NOR gate.
-The exit of the last NOR gate enters a switch which holds the output of the final NOR gate, and the goal location is the top output of that switch.
+To complete the construction, we place the start location at the entrance to the first $\NOR$ gate.
+The exit of the last $\NOR$ gate enters a switch which holds the output of the final $\NOR$ gate, and the goal location is the top output of that switch.
 Every switch/set-up line starts in the down state except for those that correspond to true inputs to the circuit.